-Combustion air piping - if used - is inserted directly into the 3" female stainless steel fitting on the top, right side of the boiler and run horizontally or vertically to the outdoors.
+Combustion air piping is connected at the base of the boiler using a standard 2" PVC (ABS) coupler or elbow and run horizontally or vertically to the outdoors.
 Screen material can be placed at the inlet as appropriate for the environment (e.g. insects, dust).